Commercial Driver FAQs in Alaska

 What is the background investigation about?
 I heard that anyone driving a commercial vehicle must get one now.
 What's up?

 It is not true that every commercial driver must submit to a background investigation.
-Under the USA PATRIOT Act, which took effect on January 31, 2005, anyone renewing or applying for a hazardous materials endorsement (hazmat), must be fingerprinted and submit to a background investigation by the Transportation Safety Administration (TSA).
+Under the USA PATRIOT Act, anyone renewing or applying for a hazardous materials endorsement (hazmat) must be fingerprinted and submit to a background investigation by the Transportation Safety Administration (TSA).

 You can read more about these requirements on AK DMV website.